Mark Morriss

-Mark James Morriss (born 18 October 1971) is an English singer and songwriter, best known as the frontman for The Bluetones.
-He is the older brother of bandmate and bass player/illustrator Scott Morriss.
-He has released four solo albums, worked with Matt Berry's band The Maypoles and sung lead vocals on The Helicopter of the Holy Ghost project.
-When not touring with the Bluetones, he regularly plays solo acoustic shows across the UK.
+Mark James Morriss (born 18 October 1971) is an English musician, singer and songwriter.
+He is the lead singer of the indie rock band the Bluetones.
+The older brother of bandmate/illustrator Scott Morriss, he began a solo career in 2006, fronted the backing group the Mummys, worked with Matt Berry's band the Maypoles, and sung lead vocals for the Helicopter of the Holy Ghost project.